 Face to face teaching is now 100% active, with online support for all learners.
 This academic year there was a high intake of learners with disabilities and measures were put in place for those who needed it.

-It is believed to be due to a lasting impact of Covid 19 (long Covid).
-But through shifting teaching online and proactively engaging with the students on zoom, the college was able to ensure that the students met their learning aims and retained its students.
+Cap on number of students by the awarding body Pearson.